tolstoydebbarma/tolstoydebbarma/README.md

 <h1 align="center">Hi 👋, I'm Tolstoy Debbarma</h1>
 <h3 align="center">An Aerospace Artist from India</h3>

+I am a computational researcher and PhD student at the Department of Aerospace Engineering of IIT Kanpur, India, where I work in the Laboratory of Simulation of Flows using Numerics headed by Dr. Pradeep Moise.
+My research focus is on numerical study of the effect of inflow conditions on vortex breakdown in laminar and turbulent swirling jets.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=tolstoydebbarma&label=Profile%20views&color=0e75b6&style=flat" alt="tolstoydebbarma" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=tolstoydebbarma" alt="tolstoydebbarma" /></a> </p>